Access Token

 Step 1.
 Access the Account Portal directly; or after logging into the StackSpot Portal, click on your profile avatar.

 Step 3.
-In the Account Portal main menu, click 'Access Token';
+In the Account Portal, click 'Access Token';

-Click the 'Generate Tokens' button, and you're done!
+Click the 'Generate Client Key' button, and you're done!
 A screen will display the following information:

-- An example of how to use them.
+- An example of how to use these values

 You can now use the information to authenticate via the terminal.